njanetos/divopt/README.md

 ./tiresisas_tests
 ```

+# Library

+See the documentation folder for documentation of the source code.

 # API

 The server listens for POST requests with JSON-formatted content.
 The JSON content encodes and returns the current parameterization of market prices.